 A CDN is a network of servers located around the world.
 When you use a CDN, your site is copied to each of the servers in the network.
 The idea being that if people connect to your site from abroad, they receive your site from the nearest server, thus greatly improving the performance of your site anywhere in the world!
 (You can imagine that if one of your readers is in Australia and your website is in France, the request has to go much further and will therefore be slower)

 As you will have understood, a CDN is particularly interesting if you have an international readership.
 If more than 80% of your readers come from France and the server of your site is located in France, you do not necessarily need to set up a CDN.
-Obviously a CDN could be useful for the remaining 20% but it should also be kept in mind that the use of a CDN is not free.
-So it’s up to you to see if it’s worth it for you.
+Obviously a CDN could be useful for the remaining 20%… So if you want to speed up your WP site with a CDN, I also wrote a complete guide about how to setup the Cloudflare CDN for free on your WordPress site.

 Useful resources to improve the speed of your site